-- Replacing light bulbs (including fluorescent) with the correct size and watt usage - Replacing torn or damaged screens - Replacing or repairing cabinet catches, knobs and/or handles - Replacing furnace filters EVERY MONTH - Cleaning and servicing the furnace and air conditioner - Relighting gas furnaces - Relighting hot water heaters - Relighting gas fireplaces gas fireplaces are a convenience - Pest / Insect control starting day 3 after taking possession Tenant acknowledges that CSG does not guarantee or warrant that the premises are or ever will be a "pest free environment". - If Tenant allows an infestation to occur due to neglect and/or not reporting, it is Tenant Damage and Tenant will be charged for cleanup and remediation. - Keeping flower beds weeded, edged, with fresh bedding plants each year - Maintenance of Ice Makers, Water Dispensers, and Water Filtrations systems in refrigerators, freezers, and refrigerator-freezer combinations - Air Conditioner upkeep and repairs - Replacing batteries in smoke detectors / alarms - Replacing batteries in Co2 detectors / alarms

-- Replacing batteries in garage remotes

-- All snow removal on premises to include sidewalks

-- Maintain perimeter fences and gates

-- Maintain all mulch and rocks
+- Replacing light bulbs (including fluorescent) with the correct size and watt usage - Replacing torn or damaged screens - Replacing furnace filters EVERY MONTH - Relighting gas furnaces - Relighting hot water heaters - Relighting gas fireplaces gas fireplaces are a convenience - Pest / Insect control starting day 3 after taking possession Tenant acknowledges that CSG does not guarantee or warrant that the premises are or ever will be a "pest free environment". - If Tenant allows an infestation to occur due to neglect and/or not reporting, it is Tenant Damage and Tenant will be charged for cleanup and remediation. - Keeping flower beds weeded, edged, with fresh bedding plants each year - Maintenance of Ice Makers, Water Dispensers, and Water Filtrations systems in refrigerators, freezers, and refrigerator-freezer combinations - Replacing batteries in smoke detectors / alarms - Replacing batteries in Co2 detectors / alarms - Replacing batteries in garage remotes - All snow removal on premises to include sidewalks - Maintain all mulch and rocks